-Check Rate of Air Pressure Buildup: When the engine is at normal operating speed, the pressure should build from 85 to 100 psi within 45 seconds in dual air systems (if the vehicle has larger than minimum air tanks, the buildup time can be longer and still be safe.
+Check Rate of Air Pressure Buildup.
+When the engine is at operating rpms, the pressure should build from 85 to 100 psi within 45 seconds in dual air systems.
+(If the vehicle has larger than minimum air tanks, the buildup time can be longer and still be safe.
 Check the manufacturer's specifications.)
-In single air systems (pre-1975), typical requirements are pressure build up from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpm.
+In single air systems (pre-1975), typical requirements are pressure build-up from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpms.